CharuGupta-eng/vsdOSPowerCalc/README.md

   2.To see circuit diagrams of scheamtic, go to images and there are images of circuit by their names.

   3. Save the netlist of the cicuit, model parameters file, ngspice and python code in the same folder.

+  4. To see how we download ngspice, python3 and other useful things which have to download please see below in Python Power Tool Usage
+     (Dependencies) section.
+  ### NOTE: This tool work properly in PYTHON3 it sometime create problem in exexution in PYTHON2 so i recommend to use in PYTHON3 only.

 # USE PYTHON SCRIPT TO FIND Average POWER

 1. To run code

-       $ python POW.py
-            or
        $ python3 POW.py
             or
        chmod 777 POW.py
            ./POW.py

- Depending on your system.
 2. Following window open in which you have to enter .txt file nameN Or .cir file name as I enter DFF_TG.cir file of DFF using transmission gate.
 ### NOTE : .tran 1e-0  20e-6(end value according to you)  line must be present that means transition analysis.